CallieOwO/madewithlove.cfg/README.md

 Place the file into your Team Fortress 2/tf/cfg directory.
 Make sure to rename it to autoexec.cfg if you would like to automatically load at game start up.
-The optional.cfg is not required, if you choose to use it please uncomment out the "exec optimized.cfg" line in madewithlove.cfg